bertelschmitt/multistreamYOLO/MultiDetect.md

 MultiDetect.conf may have a myriad of options, but you will use only a few because most will work with their defaults, and you can use the few sparingly.
 Remember: If it’s the same setting for all the video_processes, leave the setting in **Common:** <br>
 Put into **Process_1, 2,3 etc*** only what is special for the respective process.
 A setting in **Common:** is a catch-all for each video_process.

-Here are a few scenarios.
+Here are a few scenarios, along with their respective skeleton MultiDetect.conf files.
+To use a .conf file, rename tio to MultiDetect.conf, insert your paths to video sources and models, and run MultiDetect.py

 ### One video source, one model, one video output:
 Everything goes into, and stays in **Common:** Your **video_path:** that points to your video source file, the paths to your model, the size and coordinates of your output widow, everything goes into **Common:**.
-Done
+Done.
+[A skeleton conf file is in MultiDetect.conf.111](/3_Inference/MultiDetect.conf.111)

 ### Four video sources, one model, four video outputs:
 Put the paths to your model into **Common:** Also in **Common:** set the proper **gpu_memory_fraction** for your GPU.
 You want at least 1Gbyte of video RAM for each process.
 Define, in **Common:** again, the size of the output windows by dividing your screen into same-sized quadrants.
 Now in each **Process_** section, define the video source, and the window_x: and window_y: coordinates of each output window.
 Done.
+[A skeleton conf file is in MultiDetect.conf.411](/3_Inference/MultiDetect.conf.411)

 ### Four video sources, four models, four video outputs:
 This is pretty much the same as the previous, except that now the paths to the different models go into their respective **Process_** sections.
 I’ve painted you a picture: